 When the tide comes in, all boats in the harbor go up… the tough part is figuring out how to bring the tide in.
 Booming economies come and go and bring surges of profit increases, then ebb to leave behind shortages and tough times.
 Regardless, there are some business that just seem to weather the tough times with grace, not really affected by recessions.
 It's almost as though they have a secret source… maybe they do… customers.

-Hey, customers always buy… in the good times and in the bad times.
+Hey, customers always buy Cash for structured settlements… in the good times and in the bad times.
 They still have needs and still make purchases.
 When you understand their needs and wants, you have the keys to keeping your business afloat when others are grounded.
-Implement these three tactics successful marketers use, and you’re set for success.
+Implement these three tactics successful marketers use, and you're set for success.

 1. Just One

 Customers can be like a two year old in a candy store… they want it all.
 Yeah, sometimes it’s hard to make up your mind about what you really do want when everything looks so good.
 That’s why it pays to promote one product over the others.
 It spells out loud and clear… I’M THE BEST DEAL.
 That will be the deciding factor in most cases.

 Customers buy because they want to enjoy the benefits of the purchase.
 A lady might buy a dress because she wants to feel sexy, or a man will buy a saw because he finds pleasure in creating things.
 Emotions are the key element that drives purchases.

 Use word pictures to stir up the emotions that will instigate the sale.
 Let them “feel” the benefits, and they’ll be more apt to head for the cash register.
 Put them where you want them.